cicsdev/cics-explorer-access-level-policing/README.md

 # CICS Explorer Access Level Policing

-This is a sample program to help ensure that only approved and tested versions of CICS Explorer can be used to access a given CICS TS region.
+This is implemented by the use of a sample program which can ensure that only approved versions of the CICS Explorer can be used to access a given CICS TS region.

-`DFHWBAAX` can be used to compare the user-agent string that Explorer adds to the HTTP header against user-specified strings, ensuring that only user-agent strings issued by allowed versions of Explorer lead to successful connections.
+A customised version of the sample program `DFHWBAAX` is able to provide this functionality.

 ## How it works

-Firstly, an `EXEC CICS READ HTTPHEADER` command is used to extract the user-agent string from the HTTP header that CICS has received.
-The return code is tested to check that the command ran successfully.
-If it didn't then there isn't a user-agent string in the header and the access request didn't come from Explorer, so control is passed to the label `MAINLINE` and processing continues normally.
+The customised `DFHWBAAX` program analyses the user-agent string from the HTTP header which CICS has received.
+Each release of Explorer includes a unique user-agent string in the HTTP header.
+The received string is tested against user defined "approved" strings to determine whether the connection attempt should be allowed to succeed.

-If the `EXEC CICS READ` command is successful, then there exists a user-agent string which can be tested using commands that look like this:

-    CLC 0(L`SUPEXPL1,R5),SUPEXPL1

-Where the user-agent string, addressed by register 5, is tested against the string `SUPEXPL1`.
+Any number of "approved" strings can be defined, which enables a flexible policing method which can be used with any in-service release of CICS TS.

 Further details of this module can be found in the associated [CICSDev article][c].